 If the PC is hit, it should lose one health point (out of a maximum of three).
 These health points should be visible to the player.

 If the PC runs out of health points, it should die.

+Pressing escape while playing the LEVEL should pause the game.

 PC Art/Animations (8 Hours)